oz123/awesome-c/README.md

 * [Expert C Programming: Deep C Secrets][55] - Interesting, in-depth and entertaining look at the innards of C.
+* [Functional Programming in C#, Second Edition][613] - Real world examples and practical techniques for functional programming in C#.

 ## Lexing and Parsing ##